AlvinSystems/alvin-systems/index.md

 # What it takes to build a successful software product?

-Start with a good people.
-Make something customers actually want.
+Start with good people.
+Build something customers want.
 Spend as little money as possible.